-When researching careers, it's natural to feel more comfortable with jobs that sound familiar and tangible (such as 'lawyer', 'journalist' and 'teacher') than ones that don't (like 'consultant', 'actuary' and 'Civil Service').
+When researching careers, it's natural to feel more comfortable with jobs that sound familiar and tangible (such as 'lawyer', 'journalist' and 'teacher') than ones that don't (like 'consultant' and 'actuary').

 But if you don't chase up some unfamiliar choices, you might be missing out on exciting career options.